 Objection.
 You can object to any processing of your personal data that has our ‘legitimate interests’ as its legal basis if you believe your fundamental rights and freedoms outweigh our legitimate interests.
 Once you have objected, we have an opportunity to demonstrate that we have compelling legitimate interests that override your rights and freedoms.
 In addition, you can object to the processing of your personal data for direct marketing purposes, which includes profiling to the extent that it is related to such direct marketing without providing any reason.
 We will then cease the processing of your personal data for direct marketing purposes.

 Portability.
 You can ask us to provide your personal data to you in a structured, commonly used, machine-readable format, or you can ask to have it ‘ported’ directly to another Data Controller, but only where our processing is based on your consent and the processing is carried out by automated means.

 Withdrawal of Consent.
-You can withdraw your consent in respect of any processing of personal data which is based upon a consent which you have previously provided.
+You can withdraw your consent in respect of any processing of personal data that is based upon consent that you have previously provided.